Notavatarkorra/notavatarkorra.github.io/Companies.md

 https://www.mastercard.com/global/en/business/fintech/fintech-programs/startpath/for-startups/small-business.html#:~:text=Empower%20small%20businesses%20everywhere,their%20digitization%20journey%2C%20beyond%20payments.

 2. Maybe i could get a job that has me working with the startups?
 3. culture is good because of the office.
-They have massage therapist Partnering with startups to scale solutions that drive simple, smart and secure digital experiences for small businesses globally.
+They have massage therapist -source for culture https://www.greatplacetowork.com/certified-company/1001388
+Partnering with startups to scale solutions that drive simple, smart and secure digital experiences for small businesses globally.

-application
-what they look for
+AbbVIE inc

+1.
+2.
+3. Culture - hybrid work model